Beach Getaway Guide

 Night driving advisory

-We genuinely discourage leaving Pune after 10 PM for a Goa trip.
-That means hitting Chorla Ghat at 3-4 AM, which is the worst time — foggy, dark, and the driver is at their most fatigued.
+We really do discourage leaving Pune after 10 PM for a Goa trip.
+That means hitting Chorla Ghat at 3-4 AM, which is the worst time: foggy, dark, and the driver is at their most fatigued.
 If you must leave late, we would rather you leave at midnight and push through, or leave the next morning at 5 AM.
-The ghat section at first light (6:00-7:00 AM) is actually the safest and most beautiful time to cross.
+The ghat section at first light (6:00-7:00 AM) is actually the safest and prettiest time to cross.

 People often tell us "drop at Goa" as if it is one small place.
 Goa is 100+ km from top to bottom.
 Where exactly you are going matters for timing and sometimes even fare.